 God used Nicole to lead me into a variety of involvements with people with disabilities and their families including these:

 - Chairing the board of Special Education Ministry of Holland (a Friendship group)

 - Serving with working groups for various ministries with people with disabilities

 - Directing the Disability Concerns ministry of my denomination.

 I’ve been blessed with the opportunity to speak to groups across North America about church and inclusion, and welcome such opportunities.
 Likewise, I welcome this opportunity to assist you and your congregation.
 If you cannot find a resource that you would find helpful, or if I can assist you in some way, please be in touch.

-CRC and RCA DC ministries would like to put on a webinar.
-For those of you who have done webinars, do you have a how to and best practice list that you'd be willing to share?
+CRC and RCA Disability Concerns ministries would like to put on a webinar.
+For those of you who have done webinars, do you have a how-to and best practice list that you'd be willing to share?

 An article I read about churches hiring people with disabilities contained helpful information but their approach emphasized that hiring anyone with a disability is fraught with "landmines."
 Ouch!